|

 and delay getting to the meat of the song.

-Jerry also suggests skipping extended instrumentals in a
+Jerry also suggests skipping extended instrumentals in a demo.

-recommends keeping lyrics to one page, because more than
+recommends keeping lyrics to one page, because more than that

-out the chorus every time if the words stay the same.)
+the chorus every time if the words stay the same.)

 Michael

-suggests leaving the copyright date off the lyric sheets
+suggests leaving the copyright date off the lyric sheets so

-so a publisher doesn't think he's listening to an old song.
+a publisher doesn't think he's listening to an old song.

 8.)